 The conference calls for high-quality, original research papers in the theory and practice of machine learning.
 The conference also solicits proposals focusing on frontier research, new ideas and paradigms in machine learning.
 We encourage submissions from all parts of the world, not only confined to the Asia-Pacific region.

-This year we are running two publication tracks: Authors may submit either to the conference track, for which the proceedings will be published as a volume of Journal of Machine Learning Research (JMLR): Workshop and Conference Proceedings series, or to the journal track for which accepted papers will appear in a special issue of the Springer journal Machine Learning.
+This year we are running two publication tracks: Authors may submit either to the conference track, for which the proceedings will be published as a volume of Proceedings of Machine Learning Research (PMLR): Workshop and Conference Proceedings series, or to the journal track for which accepted papers will appear in a special issue of the Springer journal Machine Learning.

 Please note that submission arrangements for the two tracks are different.